iterative/dvc.org/content/docs/command-reference/pull.md

   `dvc repro <stage_name>` is necessary to checkout these files (into the workspace) and update `dvc.lock`.

-- `--allow-missing` - allows the command to suceed even if some files or directories are missing.
+- `--allow-missing` - allows the command to succeed even if some files or directories are missing.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data